k0rdent/docs/docs/admin/kof/kof-scaling.md

 The method for scaling KOF depends on the type of expansion:

+## You Must Construct Additional Pylons

+1. Change the `replicaCount` of components like `victoria-logs-single` as documented in the [regional cluster](./kof-install.md#regional-cluster) section

 ## Regional Expansion

 1. Deploy a [regional cluster](./kof-install.md#regional-cluster) in the new region